Adewale103/world-time-app-/README.md

 This flutter project is an application for displaying current time in different part of the world.
 A user is allowed to select from a list of location and the appropriate time in the city is displayed.
 The background color also changes based on the time of the day.
+The external endpoint from which the current time was consumed is: "http://worldtimeapi.org/api/timezone/".

 A Nexus 6 API 28 android emulator was used for displaying the pages of the app.